How to use Streamyard tutorial where I walk you through playing videos on Streamyard during your livestream

 And then you can choose a video that you have available.
 And once it’s uploaded, you’ll see it in the video section here, and you would simply click on it to add it to the live stream, and then you would let it play to the end.
 Or if you wanted it to finish earlier, you would click off it.

-So that’s the second way that you can actually play videos.
+That’s the second way that you can actually play videos.
 Now, another way that you can play videos is using the screen-share option.
-So let’s say that you have a video, whether it’s on YouTube or some other platform that allows you to play video with sound,
+Let’s say that you have a video, whether it’s on YouTube or some other platform that allows you to play video with sound,

 And then I would click on share audio and I would click share.
 And then you can see that the video is appearing during the live stream.
 And if I play the video, it will play it through StreamYard.